-In 2005, in an effort to align research strengths and business opportunities, the University formed the Iowa Centers for Enterprise.
-The Iowa Centers for Enterprise offers a comprehensive program that provides assistance to Iowa startups and existing Iowa businesses and communities, helps the state of Iowa develop a creative entrepreneurial workforce and optimizes the flow of intellectual property into opportunities for licensing, commercialization and business development.
+Iowa Centers for Enterprise (ICE) was created in 2005 to align research strengths and business opportunities.
+ICE offers an extensive program that provides assistance to Iowa startups and existing Iowa businesses and communities.
+This program is essential to the state of Iowa because it develops a creative entrepreneurial workforce and optimizes the progress of intellectual property into opportunities for licensing, commercialization and business development.

 Whether you are a member of the University faculty, staff or student body, or part of a start-up or existing business, the Iowa Centers for Enterprise can create connections and open doors to innovation, expertise, and entrepreneurship.

 UI Partners was created to consult with small businesses throughout Iowa on their IT needs, such as creating websites, managing databases, e-commerce or general tech support, as well as general business planning.
 This translates into projects that student interns or apprentices could work on, allowing the students to build their resumes while also connecting with innovative Iowa businesses.

 University of Iowa Research Foundation

 The UIRF works with faculty, staff, and students to develop, protect and commercialize UI intellectual property.
 We’re passionate about bringing innovations out of the lab and into the marketplace.
 Commercialization involves both licensing and startup companies, many of which take root in Iowa and add to the growth of existing industry as well as our burgeoning entrepreneurial ecosystem.
 We welcome the opportunity to discuss your ideas, new research directions, and innovations.

 - never disclosed an invention nor sought to patent their IP

 - disclosed an invention(s) and have initiated discussion with UIRF and

 - received patents and continue to develop new IP and inventions.